pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 Similar datatypes and interfaces can be found in the rest of the libraries (e.g. the `ITuple` interface in C#).

-As an alternative to ad-hoc tuple datatypes and interfaces some of the libraries allow to use built-in tuple-like datatypes and features such as parameter lists.
-This means that tuple constructors such as `Tuple` and `CreateTuple` are not always necessary as tuples can be implicitly created from lists of values.
+Ad-hoc tuple datatypes and interfaces some of the libraries allow to use built-in tuple-like datatypes and features such as parameter lists.
+This means that tuple constructors such as `Tuple` and `CreateTuple` are not actually necessary as tuples can be implicitly created from lists of values.
 For example, in Java, one can use object arrays and in Go one can use slices, as we shall see later.

 Tuple fields are accessed position-wise, very much like acccessing arrays.
 In Java the `i-1`-th field is accessed with